CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 `use\_restart\_time` enables the user to choose to use the model date provided in the restart files.
-If `use\_restart\_time` = false then the initial model date stamp is determined from the namelist parameters. lcdf64 = true sets 64-bit  output, allowing larger file sizes with version 3.
+If `use\_restart\_time` = false then the initial model date stamp is determined from the namelist parameters. lcdf64 = true sets 64-bit  output, allowing larger file sizes.

 Routines for gathering, scattering and (unformatted) reading and writing of the “extended" global grid, including the physical domain and ghost